Guimarães, Portugal Guide

 Best Time to Visit

 The best time to visit Guimarães is during the spring (April-May) or autumn (September-October).
-The weather during these months is mild and pleasant, ideal for exploring the city's historic sites and enjoying outdoor activities.
-The summer months (June-August) can be quite hot and crowded, while the winter months (November-March) can be rainy and cooler.
-However, even in the off-season, Guimarães retains its charm and offers a unique experience.
+The weather is pleasant, with mild temperatures and sunny days, ideal for exploring the city on foot.
+These shoulder seasons also avoid the peak summer crowds and higher prices.
+Summer (June-August) can be hot and crowded, while winter (November-March) can be cool and rainy.

 Transportation